 Overview of Firm

-PKF is the 12th largest accountancy brand and the 12th largest audit practice in the UK.
-We are also an active member of PKF Global, an international network of legally independent accounting firms that gives us an on the ground presence in 150 countries around the world with access to more than 20,000 people across 440 offices globally.
+PKF is the 11th largest accountancy brand and the 9th largest audit practice in the UK.
+We are also an active member of PKF International, a global network of legally independent accounting firms that gives us an on the ground presence in 150 countries around the world with access to more than 20,000 people across 440 offices globally.